tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [Pita Lite Shawarma](https://pitalite.com/): 4.3/5.
 Chain store, cheap price to take shawarma, I like the chicken bowl, pretty good.

+[RASA](https://www.rasabar.ca/): 4.5/5.
+Octopus, shrimp and burger are all good.
+But the price is too high compared to quantity, can go once to take a try.

 [Shinta](https://shintabbq.ca/): 4.6/5.
 Three levels of AYCE.
 Good quality of meat, 12% required tips, service is good.
 You can get cash off 10% before 5pm.

 [Shoeless Joe's Sports Grill](https://shoelessjoes.ca/): 3.9/5.
-Typical America food, washroom smells bad...
+Typical America food, washroom smells bad.

+[Sun Chinese Cuisine 孙记兰州拉面](https://order.mealkeyway.com/customer/release/index?mid=31313976723430517a6b59556249366e772b646574513d3d#/main): 4.3/5.
+Ok noodle, worth to go if you live nearby.

 [St Lawrence Market](http://www.stlawrencemarket.com/): 4.8/5.
 I like the crispy pork belly, calamari and lobster sandwitch over there, furits and meats are fresh, good place for shopping and visit.